gvwilson/codebender/06_finish/index.md

     -   Even (or especially) if the official purpose of their visit is something else
 -   If all else fails, settle for a trial run

+> *Don't* whisper in the director's ear.
+> It might work in the short run,
+> but people will resent it,
+> and will either sabotage your implementation,
+> be less likely to support you in future,
+> or start using the tactic themselves.

 <div class="exercise" markdown="1">

 ### Exercise